squidnose/MCserverTUI/README.md

 # MC Server TUI:
 ## A Simple TUI for Minecraft(Java) servers on linux.
+## Features:
+- Setup and manage multiple MCservers with very low resource usage.
+(Runs in terminal)
+- Setup Wizard with all important settings (Version, Loader, Mods, Ram, config and Autostart)
+- Server Manager to reconfigure settings
+- Update server jar files and mods
+- Setup periodic backups of your MCserver
+## Knowlage
 - Not reccomended for tech noobies!
 - Requires knowlage about
   - The architecture of [MCservers](https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_server).